fiaisis/frontend/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
-You will need to build every time you make changes you want to test.
+Builds the app for production.
+You will need to do this every time the frontend changes as the `build` folder isn't tracked by Git and SciGateway uses this folder to display the frontend.

 ### `yarn start`

 You can now open a terminal in SciGateway and have it act as a parent application for running the frontend.
-You only need to run `yarn start` and the FIA frontend will be running on [http://localhost:3000/fia](http://localhost:3000/fia).
+You only need to run `yarn start` and the FIA frontend will be running on http://localhost:3000/fia.

+If you're testing something doens't strictly need SciGateway, you can run the frontend on its own by running `yarn start` in the frontend directory.
+This will also be running on http://localhost:3000/fia.

 ## Container files